tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/触发器/COS 触发器/COS 触发器说明_intl_en.md

 - **Push model**
 COS monitors the specified bucket action (event type) and invokes the associated function to push the event data to the function.
 In the push model, the bucket notification is used to store the event source mapping with COS.
 - **Async invocation**
 A COS trigger always invokes a function asynchronously, and the result is not returned to the invoker.
-For more information on invocation types, please see "Invocation Types" in [How It Works](https://intl.cloud.tencent.com/document/product/583/9694).
+For more information on invocation types, see "Invocation Types" in [How It Works](https://intl.cloud.tencent.com/document/product/583/9694).

-## COS Trigger Attributes
+## COS Trigger Configurations

-- COS bucket (required): the configured COS bucket, which can only be a COS bucket in the same region.
+- COS bucket (required): The configured COS bucket, which can only be a COS bucket in the same region.
-- Event type (required): it supports "file upload" and "file deletion" as well as finer-grained upload and deletion events.
-For specific event types, please see the table below.
+- Event type (required): It supports "file upload" and "file deletion" as well as finer-grained upload and deletion events.
+For specific event types, see the table below.
 The event type determines when the trigger triggers the function.
 For example, if "File upload" is selected, the function will be triggered when there is a file uploaded to the COS bucket.
 <table>
 <thead>
 <tr>